php-sage/sage/README.md

 ### 💬 Why does Sage look so much like Kint?
 A.K.A.
 Why does this have so few stars?

-Because it <b>is</b> Kint, and I am its author, however the project was [blatantly **stolen**](https://github.com/kint-php/kint/commit/1ea81f3add81b586756515673f8364f60feb86a3) from me by a malicious contributor!
+Because it <b>is</b> Kint, and I am its author, however the project was [**forcibly taken over**](https://github.com/kint-php/kint/commit/1ea81f3add81b586756515673f8364f60feb86a3) from me by a malicious contributor!

 Instead of fighting DMCA windmills, I chose to fork and rename the last **good** version and continue under a new name!